valentarmo/eddie/README.md

 bit like vi.

 ## Usage
-Eddie is built using maven, so if you want try it, first clone the repository i.e.
+Eddie is built using maven, so if you want to try it, first clone the repository i.e.
 `git clone https://github.com/valentarmo/eddie`.
-Then, the easiest way to use it is by generating a fat JAR, to do this, simply go to the project's root directory and type `mvn package`.
-You'll find the JAR under the `target` directory, to run it type `java -jar eddie.jar` or double click on the file.
+Then, go to the project's root directory and type `mvn package`.
+You'll find the JAR `eddie.jar` under the `target` directory.
+I would not recommend to run it inside a terminal.

 Eddie has three modes, normal, insert and visual.
 * ### Normal Mode